 If possible lift the cutting head away from the material being cut.
 Adjust the angle of the cutting head so that the obstruction is visible to the operator.
-Upon seeing the obstruction the operator can now asses if it can be removed by reversing the rotor (belt drive only) or if it needs to be removed manually.
+Upon seeing the obstruction the operator can now asses if it can be removed by reversing the rotor or if it needs to be removed manually.